Updated: 12/14/2023 | Bogotá Travel Guide

-You can get a good 360 degrees view of Bogota from its tallest skyscraper, Torre Colpatria, where you can access the mirador (viewpoint) on the 48th floor of this 50 story building.
+You can get a good 360-degree view of Bogota from its tallest skyscraper, Torre Colpatria, where you can access the mirador (viewpoint) on the 48th floor of this 50-story building.

 Make sure to go as it is one of the best ways to view Bogota from above.

 This 17th-century church was deconsecrated in the 1960s and became a museum dedicated to baroque art – there are many incredible paintings on display.

 #23 See Street Art at Calle de Escudo